cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

     - The PWM output is made high

-  - If a match_event is low
+  - Else, if a match_event is low

     - The PWM output remains the same.